Mesh-P2P/Mesh/README.md

 Clarifications:
 	1. headers are for message type and direct connection information.
-	2. the optional pub_key part of the header is for first contact (peers with domains) with the mesh They are to be answered either with an error code when an error occurs or with status 200 and authentication.
+	2. the optional pub_key part of the header is for first contact (peers with domains) with the mesh They are to be answered either with an error code when an error occurs or with status 200, the encrypted secret and the IP:PORT they received the message from.

 Peers store:
   1. contacts: UUID, IP, public key (encrypt), secret